 Wow, some of the phishing hacks are getting smart!

-While we haven’t seen this particular one ourselves yet, it’s certainly good enough to fool most people if you do see it! (so beware!)
+While we haven’t seen this particular one ourselves yet, it’s certainly good enough to fool most people! (so beware!)

 So, how can you protect yourself from something like this?
 KARE for Security helps in three ways: